PADI IDC Bonaire (Instructor Development Course)

-The first upcoming IDC will take place from February 3rd until February 19th 2019.
+The next IDC will take place from August 11th until August 24th 2019.
 During these seventeen days, you will become a PADI Open Water Scuba Instructor, an Emergency First Response Instructor, and earn five instructor specialties that will make you a PADI Master Scuba Diver Trainer!

 What shall I do to be prepared?

 The theory exams that you’ll be taking during the Instructor Examination are a great deal more in depth than those you passed in order to become a PADI Divemaster.
 You will need to use your Encyclopedia of Diving Knowledge to complete all of the reviews in the Diving Knowledge Workbook before you start the IDC.
 The more prepared you are, the more you can focus on teaching.

 In order to comply with PADI Standards, you are required to have Instructor training materials as well as the manuals and exams for all of the courses that you are required to teach.
 All mandatory items that you don’t already have from your PADI Divemaster training are available from Dive Friends Bonaire in the IDC Crew-Pack that includes a PADI backpack.

 How long will it take?

 The short answer… about 3 weeks (if you have all of the pre-requisites).

 Candidates are requested to be on Bonaire at least 2 days prior to the IDC for a complimentary preparatory session to make sure that all your dive knowledge and skills are ready for the IDC.
 This preparatory session will start on the 11th of August.